Newland House: William Taylor and Mary Juanita DeLapp Newland

 Mary Juanita DeLapp was born in Jacksonville, Illinois, in 1859, and was married to William Taylor Newland in 1875.
 She served on the local school board for sixteen years, founding the Huntington Beach Township's first parent-teacher organization in 1908.
 She was a charter member of the Huntington Beach Woman's Club and in 1939 was named "Woman of the Year" in recognition of her community service.

 The Newlands moved from Illinois to California during the land boom of the 1880s.
-William purchased five-hundred acres of the former Rancho La Bolsa Chica in 1897, paying carpenters $2.50 per day to clear the land and begin construction of the Newland's home.
+William purchased five-hundred acres of the former Rancho La Bolsa Chica in 1897, paying carpenters $2.50 per day to clear the land and begin construction of the Newlands' home.
 The Newlands moved into their home in the summer of 1898.

 William Newland died of a heart attack on his ranch in 1933 at age 83.
 Mary Juanita DeLapp Newland continued to live in the home until her death in 1952, at the age of ninety-three.
 Ten Newland children were raised in the house and two born in the house.